Top 10 Places to Study in Rose Library

-- Hangout space with puzzles and games in Rose
+- Hangout space with puzzles and games

 - Reservable study rooms

-- The Nook on the 3rd floor of Rose
+- The Nook

-- Balcony lounge on the 4th floor
+- Balcony lounge

-If quiet spaces are not your thing, try grabbing a table in Starbucks!
+If quiet spaces are not your thing, try grabbing a table near Starbucks!
 With the classic café sounds of clinking coffee-making tools and the scent of pastries wafting through the air, this is a great space for casual studying or short meetups.

 Like a big breath of fresh air, studying in the flex space never gets old.
 Called the “flex” space because of its completely mobile chairs, tables, and whiteboards, there’s a chance it’ll never look exactly the same each time you go!

-11. The Nook
+7. The Nook